tjarkvandemerwe/tidyprompt/README.md

 #> [1] 22
 ```

-### Creating your own prompt wrappers
+### Creating your own prompt wraps

 Under the hood, prompts are just lists of a base prompt (a string) and a
-series of prompt wrappers.
+series of prompt wraps.

 You can thus create a function which takes a prompt and appends a new
-prompt wrapper to it.
+prompt wrap to it.

 Take a look at the source code for function `add_text`: